Unidoo/GoPhishISPChecker/README.md

 Phishing Data Processor

-This Python script processes a CSV file containing phishing-related data, extracts IP addresses, checks them against Microsoft IPs using curl, and filters out false positives.
+This Python script processes a CSV file containing GoPhish-related data, extracts IP addresses, checks them against Microsoft IPs using curl, and filters out false positives.
 It also ensures that if an email appears twice (once for a "clicked link" and once for "submitted data"), only the "submitted data" row is kept.
 Features

 ✅ Extracts IP addresses from a "details" column.